 Replaceable & Disposable

 In this regard, a pastor is not valued in a community as a human being.
 Instead, the pastor is seen as someone who performs a service.
 People like pastors for what they say and do, not for who they are as a person.
-They may like how the pastor preaches, or his/her personality, or family, or whatever else, but they never accept the pastor as a person—as one of them.
+They may like how the pastor preaches, or his/her personality, or family, or whatever else, but they never accept the pastor as one of them.
 So, the pastor becomes replaceable and disposable.

 If the pastor pushes back against the criticism, it typically becomes worse.
 Often the rumors have already grown so far out of proportion it’s almost impossible to reel them back in.
 For example, if a pastor tries to explain how something said in a sermon was misinterpreted, people will accuse him/her of calling the faultfinder a liar.
 They say, “So, you’re saying so and so is lying?”
 The pastor says, “No, they just misunderstood what I was trying to say.”